aws-samples/aws-cdk-examples/python/lambda-ddb-mysql-etl-pipeline/README.md

 ## Project Directory Rundown
 `README.md` — The introductory README for this project.

-`app.py` — The `main` for this CDK application.

-`cdk.json` — A configuration file for CDK that defines what executable CDK should run to generate the CDK construct tree.
-In this case it is `app.py`.

 `params-preprod.json` - A configuration file for pre-production specific parameters.